study in new Zealand

 3. Work While You Study (And After You Graduate)

-• Work 20 hours per week during semesters
+• Work 20 hours per week during study terms

-Depending on your course, you’re eligible for a post-study work visa of up to 3 years.
+After completing eligible qualifications, students can apply for a post-study work visa of up to 3 years (depending on the program).

 4. Transparent, Student-Friendly Visa Process